react-webpack-generators/generator-react-webpack/README.md

 Out the box the [Gruntfile](http://gruntjs.com/api/grunt.file) is configured with the following:

 1. **webpack**: uses the [grunt-webpack](https://github.com/webpack/grunt-webpack) plugin to load all required modules and output to a single JS file `src/scripts/main.js`.
 This is included in the `src/index.html` file by default and will reload in the browser as and when it is recompiled.
-2. **watch**: uses the [grunt-watch](https://github.com/gruntjs/grunt-contrib-watch) plugin and watches for file changes.
-Livereload support is included by default and thus on file change the *webpack* task is run and the browser will auto update.
+2. **webpack-dev-server**: uses the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to watch for file changes and also serve the webpack app in development.
 3. **connect**: uses the [grunt-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin to start a webserver at [localhost](http://localhost:8000).
 4. **karma**: uses the [grunt-karma](https://github.com/karma-runner/grunt-karma) plugin to load the Karma configuration file `karma.conf.js` located in the project root.
 This will run all tests using [PhantomJS](http://phantomjs.org/) by default but supports many other browsers.